thiswillbeyourgithub/AnnA_Anki_neuronal_Appendix/README.md

 ## TODO
 * add new task "resort filtered deck"
-* instead of storing the nearest neighbors in a field, store it in a file accessible to the addon and add interface menus via the addon to query neighbors
-* create an exception class that handles the "not enough review" case and ignore it in the autorun
-* make it so that the low_power_mode triggers the "binary" mode of TFIDF, which works apparently alright
+* inestigate using graphviz instead of networkx to compute the graph
 * use radius to find neighbours instead of fixed number of neighbors
 * compute the distance matrix on the notes only instead of the cards
-* investigate using the neighbour matrix to initialize UMAP
+* instead of storing the nearest neighbors in a field, store it in a file accessible to the addon and add interface menus via the addon to query neighbors
 * add picture and documentation to the knn feature
     * reach out to the dev of the mindmapping addon and show them the 2D plots you made
 * rename the "acronym" system to something more explicit like "word_expander"